espressif/esp-drone/docs/en/rst/getespidf.rst

 .. note::

+-  ESP-IDF branch ``release /v4.2`` is suggested.
--  Please follow the link above and complete all the steps.
+-  Please follow and complete all setup steps.
--  Build one or more sample applications by following the steps in the link above.
+-  Build a example of ESP-IDF to make sure the setup is successful.

 Modify ESP32/ESP32-S2 Link Script
 --------------------------------------